 Founder and CEO

-Donna is the mother of five sons, and derives her inspiration from her youngest, who lives with autism.
+Donna is the mother of five sons, and derives her inspiration from her youngest, who lives with autism and an intellectual disability.

-Donna’s cultural background as a member of the Ngajtumay and Mirning people connects her to the systematic issues encountered by Indigenous Australians, who are sadly over represented in homelessness statistics.
+Donna’s cultural background as a member of the Ngatjumay and Mirning people connects her to the systematic issues encountered by Indigenous Australians, who are sadly overrepresented in homelessness statistics.

-She has had extensive experience assisting people with complex and multi-faceted barriers to employment and works across many areas such as prisons, crisis accommodation, domestic violence organisations and connecting directly with those on the streets.
+She has had 20 years of extensive experience assisting people with complex and multi-faceted barriers to employment and works across many areas such as prisons, crisis accommodation, domestic violence organisations and connecting directly with those on the streets.

 Through her work with the Australian federal government, she coordinated programs which assisted long-term unemployed people to successfully re-enter the workforce and has pioneered a unique back to work program for women navigating homelessness and prison release focussing on supporting the physical and mental health of participants.